 Organizational Levels

-Organizational levels are created for each inventory center within an SAP environment to ensure an adequate inventory management process is taking place such as inventory is stored, assigned, and managed properly.
+Organizational levels are created for each inventory center within an SAP environment to ensure that an adequate inventory management process is taking place, such as that inventory is stored, assigned, and managed properly.
 Companies leverage organizational levels to track the location of materials, goods, and products throughout their full supply chain lifecycle.

 Plant

-A plant refers to the location of a company in which materials are assigned and storage, maintenance, production, and inventory valuation processes are completed.
+A plant refers to the location of a company where materials are assigned and storage, maintenance, production, and inventory valuation processes are completed.
 The plant represents the physical location where materials and products are produced and stored before being distributed to external warehouses and end-use customers.

 Storage Location